zivlakmilos/magicbook/README.md

 }
 ```

 Each plugin can hook into the build pipeline by registering in the plugin registry via the `add()`, `before()` and `after()` functions.
 Consult the `src/plugins/blank.js` file to see a vanilla plugin, or browse through the native plugin to see how they are implemented.
-To print the order of all plugin functions, run `magicbook build --verbose`
+To print the order of all plugin functions, run `magicbook build --verbose`.

+If you create a custom plugin, please add the `magicbook-plugin` keyword, so it shows up on the [plugin list](https://www.npmjs.com/browse/keyword/magicbook-plugin).

 ### Removing plugins